Tax deductions for student loans and other tax breaks

 • Who can claim the tax credit or deduction?
 Determining who claims a tax credit or benefit is a family decision.

-• Student: If you, your spouse, or a dependent you list on your tax return is the student, a tax credit can be claimed.
+• If you're a student: If you, your spouse, or a dependent you list on your tax return is the student, a tax credit can be claimed.

-• Legally obligated to pay interest: A tax deduction can be claimed if you’re legally obligated to pay interest on the loan and if you (or your spouse, if filing jointly), can’t be claimed as a dependent on someone else’s return.
+• If you're legally obligated: A tax deduction can be claimed if you’re legally obligated to pay interest on the loan and if you (or your spouse, if filing jointly), can’t be claimed as a dependent on someone else’s return.

 Are you eligible for tax credits?
 It depends on your MAGI.